Quick Facts

 • Part-time and full-time options

-If you teach or want to teach mathematics at a community college, consider what Ball State’s online master of arts (MA) in foundational mathematics teaching in the community college can do for your career and your classroom:
+If you currently teach or aspire to teach mathematics at a community college, consider what Ball State University’s online Master of Arts (MA) in Foundational Mathematics Teaching in the Community College can do for your career and your classroom.

-• You’ll be part of one of the few programs across the country that focuses on teaching math to adult learners.
+• It’s one of the few programs across the country that focuses on teaching mathematics to adult learners.

-• Our online graduate education programs are consistently highly ranked by U.S. News & World Report, and they are ranked 21st in the nation for Best Online Master's in Education Programs for Veterans.
+• Ball State’s online graduate education programs are consistently highly ranked by U.S. News & World Report for Best Online Master's in Education Programs and Best Online Master's in Education Programs for Veterans.

 Department of Mathematical Sciences

-Recent U.S. labor market data show that the MA in Foundational Mathematics Teaching in the Community College is a career in demand:
+Calculate the Cost of a Master's in Foundational Mathematics Teaching in the Community College

 Course Requirements